 · Azariah (meaning 'The Lord helps'), to Abednego (meaning 'Servant of Nego').

 Life for the Hebrews at first was not as bad as you might think over the forthcoming decades, unlike the slavery period in Egypt as mentioned above; however, there were subtle changes in their mindset and lifestyle choices, against God.

-They lived in their own colonies, their gifted craftsmen contributed towards the Babylonian economy, and when God did open the door for them to return back to Jerusalem 70 years later (also in 3 phases) the majority still stayed in the now more-comfortable Babylon.
+They lived in their own colonies; their gifted craftsmen contributed towards the Babylonian economy.
+When God did open the door for them to return to Jerusalem 70 years later (also in 3 phases) the majority still stayed in the now more-comfortable Babylon.

-Daniel’s 75-years in Babylon after arriving at the age of eighteen meant he never returned back to Jerusalem himself, and ended up faithfully serving under different kings within Babylon with a heart for God’s people being able to one day return to their land and city.
+Daniel’s 75-years in Babylon after arriving at the age of eighteen meant he never returned to Jerusalem himself and ended up faithfully serving under different kings within Babylon with a heart for God’s people being able to one day return to their land and city.